fvlo/td-ig-post-automation/README.md

 # Post automatically to Instagram
 Script that programatically creates images based on input text and scheduling in google sheets.
 Posting to Instagram is done using selenium and the latelysocial.com service.
-Deployed with GCP and Docker
+Deployed with GCP and Docker.

 >Will currently not work due to changes to latelysocial's web UI.
 >Likely fix is to edit selenium sequence for login page.